alexander-mai/ngx-dayjs/README.md

 })
 ```

-This makes all the `ngx-dayjs` pipes available for use in your app components.
+This makes all the `@afa-ag/ngx-dayjs` pipes available for use in your app components.

 Available pipes
 ---------------